 Consumers Guarantee Act 1993

-SEANZ- members work to a strict SEANZ Code of Conduct This ensures their business, its process and practices are actioned with integrity from supplying products that comply and meet international and New Zealand standards to designing and installing systems that deliver results according to specification in line with AUS/NZ 5033 Regulations, to help end users mitigate risk.
+There are several industry and professional associations that can ensure their business from supplying products that comply and meet international and New Zealand standards to designing and installing systems that deliver results according to specification in line with AUS/NZ 5033 Regulations, to help end users mitigate risk.
+Solar professionals, the energy association, electric retail association, chamber of commerce, seanz, electrical registration board, master builders, master plumbers, institute of directors, and a host of others all are there to help assist business to operate in a professional manner.

 Tier level rating system: